Skip to main content

 #

-The principals that make software extensible also make software easier to test.
+The principles that make software extensible also make software easier to test.
 For example, you can test the self-contained logic of a view model by mocking a repository.
 The view model tests don't require you to mock other parts of your application, and you can test your UI logic separate from Flutter widgets themselves.

 Your app will also be more flexible.
 It will be straightforward and low risk to add new logic and new UI.
 For example, adding a new view model cannot break any logic from the data or business logic layers.